AugustDev/dgbr/README.md

 ```

 ## Periodic backups
-To schedule perodic (daily) backups simply create a script and add it to your cron list.
+To schedule perodic (daily, hourly etc.) backups simply create a script and add it to your cron list.
 Make sure that `dgbr` is in the appropriate `bin` folder.

 ```bash
 #!/bin/bash